Online Colleges in Virginia

 Online learning has increased in popularity, as more and more individuals seek a way to pursue a degree or certification while still maintaining their career, family life and other obligations.

-In 2012 the NCES reported that 18.6% of Virginia’s undergraduate students were enrolled exclusively in online programs, and another 16.4% were participating in a hybrid of online and on-campus courses.
-These percentages are both much higher than the national average, and they continue to rise.
+In 2018 the NCES reported that 21.8% of Virginia’s undergraduate students were enrolled exclusively in online programs, and another 17.8% were participating in a hybrid of online and on-campus courses.
+These percentages continue to rise as schools increase their online course offerings.

 Today, most postsecondary institutions in Virginia offer online education opportunities.